JeetanDmello/Google_Foobar/level5/dodging_the_lasers.md

 # Dodge the Lasers!

-> :bell: **Needs elaboration**: We are looking for contributors to help elaborate this challenge!

 ### The challenge specification

 Oh no!
 You've managed to escape Commander Lambdas collapsing space station in an escape pod with the rescued bunny prisoners - but Commander Lambda isnt about to let you get away that easily.
 She's sent her elite fighter pilot squadron after you - and they've opened fire!